The ins and outs of a Cash Flow Statement

 2. Investing Cash Flow

-Records payments for fixed assets and long life assets ie. Premises (not rent), motor vehicles and other non-current assets.
+Also known as cash flow from investing activities, it records payments for fixed assets and long-life assets i.e. purchasing premises (not rent), motor vehicles and other non-current assets.
 For lease assets, interest and principal should be separated.

 Operating cash flow section is relatively straight forward in its interpretation and summarises the cash position from normal operations.
 Obviously, a healthy margin is expected if trading conditions and collections are performing well and the business pricing model is generating appropriate returns.
 Key drivers of negative returns in this area can stem from accelerated creditor payments, delayed collections from debtors or poor pricing practices.
 The statement should be a granular as required by the nature of each business and facilitate issue identification.